TYWZ-milk/Cell_Length_Measurement/README.md

 * Increase contrast: By using RescaleOp in Java, I increase the contrast of the current image 1.2f each time.

 Step 2:
+* Select Color: Users can select the color of points and lines, there are six colors.
+* Input the width of lines: Users can input the width of lines.
 * Draw a rectangle: If you are interested in one area, you can draw a rectangle range.
 You are able to draw a rectangle by two diagonal points of the rectangle.
 After clicking this button, you can draw two points on the image.
 These two points are diagonal points of your rectangle range.
 Then you can click 'Complete' button, it will draw a rectangle automatically.
 * Draw a polygon: Same as the 'Draw a rectangle'.
 You can draw a polygon and the shape of the polygon is decided by you.